Anomalous supercurrent and diode effect in locally perturbed topological Josephson junctions

 Given the mechanism leading to the non-monotonous behaviour in the rectification just described, one may wonder if by varying the field $\mathcal{U}_z$ (and so shifting the CPRs of both the upper and lower edge in opposite directions in phase space) it is possible to reach the peak at lower (experimentally more accessible~\footnote{Notice that for the value $\mathcal{U}_z = 0.5\Delta_0$ chosen in Fig.~\ref{fig:DiodeEta}(a-b) the magnetic field at the peak position $\delta\mathcal{U}_x\sim 80 \Delta_0$ is of the order of $\sim \SI{1.25}{\tesla}$.}) values of $\delta\mathcal{U}_x$.
 It turns out that this is indeed the case.
 In Fig.~\ref{fig:DiodeEta}(c) we report plots of $\eta$ as a function of $\delta\mathcal{U}_x$ for different values of $\mathcal{U}_z$: one can clearly see that for values of $\mathcal{U}_z$ higher then $\Delta_0/2$ (but still lower than $\Delta_0$), the peak moves to significantly smaller values of $\delta\mathcal{U}_x$, while maintaining sizeable (even larger) height.
+Finally, it is worth noting that in the case of simultaneous presence of $ \mathcal{H}_t^{(1)}(x)$ and $ \mathcal{H}_t^{(3)}(x)$, the results are qualitatively the same as in the case of $ \mathcal{H}_t^{(3)}(x)$ alone, due to the factorization of the scattering matrix.

 In conclusion, we have considered the effects of local perturbations provided by a tip on the anomalous supercurrent and on the SDE in Josephson junctions based on a two dimensional topological insulator.
 We have shown that a capacitive coupling modelled as a chemical potential step has no effect on the transport properties, providing a generalization of the Klein paradox.
 Subsequently, we have shown that a magnetic coupling in the direction of the spin-momentum locking rigidly shifts, at the level of the single edge, the current-phase relation.
 It hence enables the manipulation of the anomalous supercurrent at the level of the full structure with two edges.
 However, it does not generate any SDE, although it influences the critical current.
 Finally, we have shown that a magnetic coupling perpendicular to the direction of spin-momentum locking is able to generate both anomalous supercurrent and SDE at the level of the full structure.